zff-team/zff-rs/README.md

 ## Zff tools and libraries

-This repository contains several tools to work with zff images (or acquire them).
+There are several tools (and this library) to work with zff containers (or acquire them).
 All tools and libraries are written in pure Rust.

 | Name | Type | Description | Crates.io | MRSV
 |------|:----:|:------------|:---------:|:----:|